 Powerful, mesmerizing, awe-inspiring – Shoshone Falls is one of the best places to visit in Idaho.
 Nestled on the outskirts of Twin Falls, it might appear as a hidden gem at first.
-Once you visit Shoshone Falls, however, you know that such a driving force of nature can’t be secreted.
+But once you feast your eyes on Shoshone Falls, you know that such a driving force of nature can’t be secreted.

 Visit Shoshone Falls, Idaho: A Complete Guide

 Shoshone Falls is a natural phenomenon on the Snake River near the small town of Twin Falls.
 Remarkable in its size and appearance, the waterfall is often referred to as the “Niagara of the West”.
-At 212 feet, however, Shoshone Falls is higher than the American-Canadian natural wonder of the world.
+At 212 feet, however, Shoshone Falls is higher than the American-Canadian natural wonder.

 Visit Shoshone Falls: History in a Nutshell

 Shoshone Falls was named for the Lemhi Shoshone.
 For a long time, the Native Americans inhabited the area, depending on the Snake River as their primary food source.
 Although a few expeditions explored this southern Idaho’s region in the early 19th century, none of them seem to come across the site.
 American and British-Canadian fur trappers are believed to be the first parties to visit Shoshone Falls.

 Shoshone Falls has been a popular site to explore since the 19th century.
 While some of Idaho’s famous destinations set near main roads, this massive waterfall was rather isolated.
 Pioneers traveling along the Oregon Trail would often detour from their path to admire the natural splendor of Shoshone Fall.